COUNTY REPORT VA

 Black markers = national averages.
 Red = above national avg.
 Green = below.
 Source: CDC PLACES, Census ACS.

-Top 3 systems in King and Queen County ranked by EPA violation count.
+Water systems serving King and Queen County

 All ZIP Codes in King and Queen County